| | |

 unto justification of life.
 For as by one man's disobedience many were made sinners, so by

 the obedience of one shall many be made righteous."
-Romans 5:18,19
+Romans 5:18,19 The proposition is a plain one:

 As many as have shared death on account of Adam's sin will have life-privileges offered to